jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>int audioDevice_open(const QString &devname, const QString &mode, const bool direct = false)</b></td></tr>
 <tr><td>
-Opens an audio device and returns a device handler.<br>
+Opens an audio device and returns a new audio device id.<br>
 Parameter: <i><b>devname</b></i>: String - Device name of the audio device<br>
 Parameter: <i><b>mode</b></i>: String - Audio mode to be used to open.
 It is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i><br>
 Parameter: <i><b>direct</b></i>: Boolean - If true, the audio device will be open in <i>direct</i> mode: low latency, no buffering, no virtual input device created<br>